-After detox, when the patient has had their blood detoxified of their vice, there’s one stop to finish their high-grade levels of professional help: rehab.
-(Sober companions are also a viable option post-rehab.
-However, they are not mandatory.)
+After detox, there’s another step in working towards recovery: rehab.
 It’s the last controlled gateway from ridding yourself of the addiction and being let out back into the world.
 In a sense, it’s the most important part of the recovery process.
-It can only do so much to help an addict reenter society, but if done properly, it can provide excellent services even after the patient has left the rehab’s care.
+It can only do so much to help an individual reenter society, but if done properly, it can provide excellent services even after the patient has left the rehab’s care.
 What really makes a rehab so important?

-Rehab looks like the pearly gates to many family members and friends of an addict.
+Rehab looks like the pearly gates to many family members and friends of an addicted individual.
 It’s the physical location where change will take place; it looks like a shining beacon.
-However, this is all false if you’re committed someone against their will.
+However, this is all false if you’ve committed someone against their will.
 The addict actually has to have the desire to get clean, even if it’s due to ultimatums delivered in an intervention.

 If your loved one isn’t at an outpatient rehab center, they’ll be staying for the long haul, which means that the family has some time to try and heal from everything that’s been going on.
 There’s no selfishness in feeling hurt and betrayed, so long as you understand that your loved one who is suffering from addiction is undergoing something that you hopefully will never understand.
 It’s a very fine line in a gray area, all the way through.
 You’ve been effected as well, but you are going through two very separate experiences.

 While it may seem clear, it’s actually a lot more complicated than you may think.
 Rehabs aren’t simply a big waiting room that serves you dinner where you wait to rid yourself of the need to cling back to your vice.
 It’s teaching you to rebuild your life and helping you find mechanisms you can use once you’ve been released to ensure you’ll stay on the no-drug path.